Dr. Burt Eno, president of Rainbow River

 Thirty springs were identified by the 2016 Springs and Aquifer Protection Act as "Outstanding Florida Springs" (OFS.)
 If any of those thirty springs are impaired by pollution, they must by law have a BMAP that will achieve water quality goals within 20 years.

 Twenty-four of the thirty OFS are considered to be impaired by pollution and must therefore have a BMAP.
+By law, those BMAPs were due to be published in 2018.

 When the BMAPs for polluted springs were published by the Florida Department of Environmental Protection (FDEP) in 2018, we saw several problems: